 Radiation therapy for colon cancer is not commonly used but it is used more often for rectal cancers.
 Rectal cancer can use external or internal (high dose rate) radiation therapy depending on where it’s located.

 Colon cancer has a 2% chance of coming back at the same location, whereas rectal cancer has about a 20% recurrence rate.
 This difference in risk is particularly dangerous due to the important organs located close to the rectum.

-The experts at Cancer Care Centers of Brevard will help you through every step of the treatment process including surgery and any other treatments that may be needed to help reduce the likelihood of colon or rectal cancer returning.
+The experts at Cancer Care Centers of Brevard will help you through every step of the treatment process, including surgery and any other treatments that may be needed to help reduce the likelihood of colon or rectal cancer returning.
 We are also available for second opinions for colorectal cancer diagnoses.
-Contact our offices located in the Melbourne, Florida area and throughout Brevard County, Florida for an appointment.
+Contact our cancer centers located in Melbourne, Florida, and throughout Brevard County, Florida, for an appointment.